What is reverse logistics? Here’s your ultimate guide

 Return initiation

 Reverse logistics strategies start with making returns easy for customers while gathering essential information upfront.
 Customers contact your company through various channels — online portals, phone calls, or in-store visits — to request returns for reasons ranging from defects and sizing issues to simple changes of mind.
-Your return authorization system captures crucial details including:
+Your return authorization system captures crucial details, including:

 • Product information and purchase history.